 Feedback will allow for concerns to be expressed in person, by telephone, in writing, or electronically via the client feedback section on the website.

 Client feedback will be handled as outlined in the Client Complaint Protocol (Client Relations, Policy 1.15 General Policies & Procedures Manual).

-The NorWest CHCs conducts a yearly client survey to gather feedback on accessibility, satisfaction with services provided, communication with providers and impact on health.
+NorWest CHC conducts a yearly client survey to gather feedback on accessibility, satisfaction with services provided, communication with providers, and impact on health.

-All staff, students, and volunteers who have contact with clients will be provided with training in accessibility, including policies, practices and procedures in place at the NorWest CHCs, as part of the orientation to programs.
+All staff, students, and volunteers who have contact with clients will be provided training in accessibility, including policies, practices, and procedures in place at NorWest CHC as part of program orientation.
 The Manager of Health and Social Programs is responsible for ensuring this training is completed.
 A record of the training will be maintained in their personnel files.

-Staff, students and volunteers who are involved in FASD programs will receive an orientation to the disorder and its effects with the FASD Coordinator.
+Staff, students, and volunteers involved in FASD programs will receive an orientation to the disorder and its effects with the FASD Coordinator.

 Accessibility and Employment

-As stated in our policy on Diversity and Inclusion, and reaffirmed in the Guiding Principles and Statement of Commitment, the NorWest CHCs recognizes diversity in our employees.
-NorWest CHCs defines diversity to specifically include disability.
-As an organization, we will take an anti-discriminatory approach to our governance, hiring and service delivery policies and practices to eliminate barriers that prevent equitable participation.
+As stated in our policy on Diversity and Inclusion and reaffirmed in the Guiding Principles and Statement of Commitment, NorWest CHC recognizes diversity in our employees.
+We define diversity to specifically include disability.
+As an organization, we will take an anti-discriminatory approach to our governance, hiring, and service delivery policies and practices to eliminate barriers that prevent equitable participation.